honatanpalma/data-cleaning-and-transformation/README.md

 This project demonstrates the application of common data cleaning and transformation techniques on a student performance dataset.
 The goal is to prepare the data for further analysis or machine learning modeling.

 ## Dataset Overview

-The dataset contains information about students, including their attendance rate, study hours, previous grades, extracurricular activities, parental support, and final grades.
+The dataset was obtained from Kaggle: https://www.kaggle.com/datasets/haseebindata/student-performance-predictions and contains information about students, including their attendance rate, study hours, previous grades, extracurricular activities, parental support, and final grades.

 ## Steps Performed